DanielKeshet/content/files/en-us/web/css/viewport_concepts/index.md

 }
 ```

-We got the 800 x 533 measurement when we zoomed in using the keyboard.
+Wewe got the 800 x 533 measurement when we zoomed in using the keyboard.
 The header and footer stayed flush against the top and bottom of the window.
 But what if we had pinched-zoomed on a tablet?
 What if a dynamic keyboard pops open on a phone?

 The web contains two viewports, the **layout viewport** and the **visual viewport**.
 The visual viewport is the part of the web page that is currently visible in the browser and can change.
 When the user pinch-zooms the page, pops open a dynamic keyboard, or when a previously hidden address bar becomes visible, the visual viewport shrinks but the layout viewport is unchanged.